Boundary and Topographic Surveys 2026: Complete Guide for Construction Projects in Miami-Dade, Broward, and Palm Beach Counties

 The topographic survey documents existing elevations and surface features of the property.
 The survey shows existing ground elevations through spot elevations at significant points and contour lines at regular intervals, the location and elevation of existing improvements including buildings, decks, walks, and drives, the location of significant trees with caliper sizes and species where applicable, the location of utilities visible at the surface, and the location of natural features including drainage swales, ponds, and watercourses.

-Combined boundary and topographic surveys are commonly prepared as a single deliverable for construction projects.
-The combined survey serves as the foundation for the site plan, the civil engineering plans, and the architectural plans showing the relationship of proposed work to existing site conditions.
+Boundary and topographic surveys are commonly prepared as a single deliverable for construction projects.
+The survey serves as the foundation for the site plan, the civil engineering plans, and the architectural plans showing the relationship of proposed work to existing site conditions.
 Where a tree survey is required by local ordinance, the tree information is frequently integrated into the boundary and topographic survey deliverable.

 Specific Purpose Surveys and ALTA/NSPS Land Title Surveys